google/idaidle/README.md

 ## How to Build

 Dependencies:
-  * IDA 6.9 or higher or IDA 7.0 or higher with their respective SDKs installed
+  * IDA 7.0 or higher with a matching SDK installed
   * Linux/macOS: GCC/Clang with C++11 support
   * Windows: Visual Studio 2015 Compiler or later
   * CMake 3.7 or higher